AndreLeclercqOclock/module-stream-manager/README.md

 # Module Stream Manager

-**This module will allow you to create automated buttons for OBS management with the Board module of the EvntBoard project.**
+**This module will allow you to create automated buttons for OBS and Twitch management with the Board module of the EvntBoard project.**

 [EvntBoard Project](https://github.com/EvntBoard)